heliosproj/HeliOS/CONTRIBUTING.md

 # Contributing to HeliOS

 We love that you are interested in joining the HeliOS Project community as a contributor.
 We want to make contributing to the project as easy and seamless as possible, whether it is:

 - Reporting a bug
 - Submitting a bug fix
-- Asking a question
 - Proposing new features
 - Submitting a new feature
 - Improving documentation
 - Becoming a maintainer

+**Note:** If you need help or support using HeliOS, please see [SUPPORT.md](/SUPPORT.md) instead.

 ## We Develop with Github

 The HeliOS Project uses GitHub exclusively to maintain and develop HeliOS.
 The best methods for engaging with the HeliOS Project is through GitHub Issues and Pull Requests.

 Submit a:
-- **Issue**: If you are reporting a bug, asking a question or proposing a new feature, then submit an issue.
+- **Issue**: If you are reporting a bug or proposing a new feature, then submit an issue.
 Please do not submit source code or other file changes through an issue.
 If you do, you will be asked to submit a pull request and your issue will be closed.
 See the **Submitting an Issue** section below for more details on submitting an issue.
 - **Pull Request**: If you are submitting a bug fix or a new feature, then submit a pull request.
 See the **Submitting a Pull Request** section below for more details.

 ## Submitting an Issue

-If you are reporting a bug then submit a **Bug Report** issue.
-If you are in need of help or seeking support then submit a **Support Request**.
-Anything else should be submitted as an **Other Request**.
-To open a new issue, go [here](https://github.com/heliosproj/HeliOS/issues).
+HeliOS uses GitHub issue templates to streamline the reporting process:

+- **Bug Report** - If you are reporting a bug, use the [Bug Report](https://github.com/heliosproj/HeliOS/issues/new/choose) template
+- **Feature Request** - If you are proposing a new feature or enhancement, use the [Feature Request](https://github.com/heliosproj/HeliOS/issues/new/choose) template
+- **Other Request** - For documentation improvements or other requests, use the [Other Request](https://github.com/heliosproj/HeliOS/issues/new/choose) template
+- **Support Request** - If you need help using HeliOS, see [SUPPORT.md](/SUPPORT.md) and use the [Support Request](https://github.com/heliosproj/HeliOS/issues/new/choose) template

 We kindly ask for your patience as it may take several days before we are able to respond to your issue.
-If it is a bug report or support request, it may take longer.
+Bug reports and support requests may take longer to investigate.

 ## Submitting a Pull Request